All interview sections (the parts marked as quotes) were recorded by Kurrgan.

 Knowing what Hubs are and how they work now is great, but you may also want to know who hosts them.
 The Hubs have been created and are maintained by the most dedicated players in the community, and there is quite a selection!
 Unreal Battles, UnrealPUGs, Phoenix Germany, Unreal Carnage and more, Unreal is and always was powered by the players.
 These Hubs also existed before the game was shut down, but the entire community essentially was able to make the switch to timiimit’s master server alternative.

 I have been playing on a multitude of Hubs and even though I am a European player, Unreal Carnage has cemented itself as a clear favourite for me as many killer Deathmatch games take place there.
 On the European Hubs you can never go wrong with some Blitz and Elimination is often played by both the American and European scenes.
 Every Hub also has community Discord servers one can freely join and while the community is filled with players who most definitely are more experienced than you, don’t be afraid to come by and say hi!
-If you want to play, feel free to download Unreal Tournament through Google Drive or via a Torrent I created in the description below and feel free to represent Dead Game Review by setting a “DGR” clan tag.
+If you want to play, feel free to download Unreal Tournament through Google Drive or via a Torrent and feel free to represent Dead Game Review by setting a “DGR” clan tag.
 Hope to see you in game!

 The Future - UnDead Unreal #